Privilege, identity and otherness: An intersectional exploration

 - Are you interested in working with issues of privilege and otherness?

-- How privilege and otherness factors in the therapy room?
+- How privilege and otherness factor in the therapy room?

 - How does a therapist’s identity impact upon their own privilege?